ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

 ### Other Things
  - For security you can use an ssh key to login, lockdown ssh thru firewall, lock ssh to your home ip, and move ssh ports around
  - Adding an ftp server can also help with file management, granted you locked down the ports
- - If everything is setup correctly, your server should show up on the main server within a few minutes

  - Higher Priorty: To allow your user to set a higher priority use...